AdobeDocs/certification.en/help/certifications/aa/aa-p-developer.md

 * Identify the meaning of common Adobe Analytics variables errors
 * Given a scenario, identify testing and debugging validation best practices that should be followed
 * Identify how to track an Adobe Analytics server call across its lifecycle (i.e. from beacon request to showing up in the report)

-## Readiness self-assessment

-Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad3-e213-adobe-analytics-developer-professional-sample-questions){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.

 ## Get prepped